IowaDave/8266-Firmware-for-MakerBit/README.md

 Position the resistors on the rows for the digital pins, so they bridge across the center divider of the breadboard.
 There are nine of these rows, located at 3-point intervals: 18, 21, 24, 27, 30, 33, 36, 39 and 42.

+There is room to route the wires for A0 and D0 down in the center divider, underneath the resistors.
+It keeps things tidy.

 This arrangement moderates the voltage only on the right-hand side of the row.
 It leaves the left-hand side capable of the digital pin's full 3.3-volt potential.

 The *greater-numbered* row next to each digital-pin row provides a connection to ground.
 Bring a wire from the blue rail across to column "j" on each of these rows: 19, 22, 25, 28, 31, 34, 37, 40 and 43.